When Stephanie Brooks and Janine DiVita crossed paths, they expressed their mutual passion for teaching and commitment to social change.

 Stephanie Brooks holds a Master of Arts degree in Counseling and Psychology from Bowie State University, and is currently a doctoral candidate at the University of Washington.
 She resides in the State of Washington.

-As the Co-Director of Theatrical Prevention Education and Military Education, Janine DiVita has led Sexual Harassment and Assault Prevention workshops at various Army bases such as Fort Campbell, Fort Bragg, Fort Carson, and Joint Base Lewis-McChord.
+As the Co-Director of Theatrical Prevention Education and Director of Military Education, Janine DiVita has led Sexual Harassment and Assault Prevention workshops at various Army bases such as Fort Campbell, Fort Bragg, Fort Carson, and Joint Base Lewis-McChord.

 Aligning the Army’s Core Values with personal responsibility; lessons in situational improvisation, active listening, character and personal values development, effective communication, pro-active bystander intervention, and consent are taught to by means of a custom interactive narrative and script with objectives to inspire, influence, and help strengthen social awareness about ending sexual harassment and assault within the military population and beyond.
-DiVita has staged original group and individual theatrical and improvisational performances for close to a decade.
+DiVita has written and staged original group and individual theatrical and improvisational performances for close to a decade.
 She delivers emotionally powerful messages to audiences and participants alike and uses dramatic skills to connect, educate, and motivate.

 As a professional Broadway and screen actress, Janine has been seen on Broadway as Rizzo in "Grease," "Anything Goes," "The Mystery of Edwin Drood," and in the national tours of Mel Brooks' "Young Frankenstein" (Elizabeth) and "If/Then" starring Idina Menzel; in which Janine played the principal role of Anne.
 On television, Janine has been seen in hit shows such as "Elementary," "The Americans," "The Colbert Show," and PBS’ "This is the Moment" starring Irish Tenor, Paul Byrom.
 She can also be seen opposite Dustin Hoffman and Josh Lucas in "The Choir."
 Her off-broadway and regional theatre credits are numerous and her concert work spans the globe.
 Janine is a graduate of the University of Michigan where she double majored in Communication Studies and Musical Theatre, and was active member in Alpha Phi Sorority.
 Janine resides in New York City.